Zambia - Africa

 Where should I stay in Lusaka for a first trip?

-A base that keeps one central business corridor and one evening dining district practical usually works best because Lusaka becomes less elegant once every route needs a long reset.
+A base that keeps one central business corridor and one evening dining district practical usually works better because Lusaka becomes less elegant once every route needs a long reset.

 What is the biggest planning mistake in Lusaka?